 homepage

 Every time I travel to the US, I find myself gorging on Mexican food.
-And that’s probably because, in the almost two decades that I’ve lived in Amsterdam, Mexico has been sorely underrepresented in the city’s food scene.
-Long-term readers of this blog will know that I first started my search for tacos and tequila in Amsterdam back in 2013.
+And that’s probably because, in the almost two decades that I’ve lived in Amsterdam, Mexico has been generally underrepresented in the city’s food scene.
+Long-term readers of this website will know that I first started my search for tacos and tequila in Amsterdam way back in 2013.
 My quest led me to plenty of disappointments as well as a few gems.
 But many of the best taquerias were either pop-ups to begin with or have since closed down.
-It’s taken me ten years just to come up with a list of half a dozen decent places to eat Mexican food.
-In fact, I was almost ready to publish this in summer 2020, but then the second wave of the pandemic hit and restaurants closed down again.
-And we all know that takeaway tacos just turn into a soggy mess.
+It’s taken me a long time just to round up half a dozen decent places to eat Mexican food.
+But here it is: the definitive list… for now!

-6 of the Best Places to Eat Tacos in Amsterdam (+1 Bonus!)
+6 of the Best Mexican Restaurants in Amsterdam (+1 Bonus Bar!)

 Bacalar